sourceallies/event-source-blog/blog/blog.md

 In this blog, we outline a different way of building applications that implement a business process called *event sourcing*.
 This design can greatly simplify the implementation of a business process as well as make it easier to modify and extend over time.
 This is a change in mindset from storing the "state" of an entity to storing the "transitions" an entity undergoes as business activities take place.
- For the purposes of this explanation, we use the term "event sourcing" to refer to this persistance strategy where individual _events_ are stored as the primary system of record.
+ For the purposes of this explanation, we use the term "event sourcing" to refer to this persistence strategy where individual _events_ are stored as the primary system of record.
 The current state of an entity is _sourced_ from those events by aggregating them into a whole.
 This is similar to how a data warehouse would store individual fact records and present an average by dividing the sum of a numerator by the sum of a denominator.